Sentencing for killer of Muslim family resumes with arguments on whether London, Ont., attack was terrorism | CBC News

 Warning: This story contains distressing details:

-A judge will hear lawyers' arguments today on whether the actions of a London, Ont., man convicted of running over and killing four members of a Muslim family and injuring another meet the legal definition of an act of terrorism.
+A judge is hearing lawyers' arguments today on whether the actions of a London, Ont., man convicted of running over and killing four members of a Muslim family and injuring another meet the legal definition of an act of terrorism.

 After a 10-week trial in Windsor's Ontario Superior Court, Nathaniel Veltman was convicted in November of four counts of first-degree murder and one count of attempted murder in the truck attack on the Afzaals on June 6, 2021.